ioda-net/geo-infra/docs/user/functional-tests.rst

 - **Results:** the KML is correctly added to the map and the view is centered on the KML.
 - Load a KML that is outside the portal extent (for instance `the New York KML </data/functionnal-tests/new-york.kml>`__)
 - **Results:** Nothing must happen.
+- Close the popup.
+- **Results:** the popup is successfully closed.

 Features highlight